We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - having good technique when bending and lifting

-An adjustable mattress may help ease back pain in a number of ways.
-Some offer firmness and angle adjustments, as well as extra features, such as massage or temperature control.
+An adjustable mattress may help ease back pain in several ways.
+Some offer firmness and angle adjustments and extra features, such as massage or temperature control.

 The best mattress may depend on the cause, type, and location of back pain, as well as a range of personal preferences.
 Overall, it is a good idea to take advantage of no-risk trial periods when possible.